rchisholm/dw-file-check/README.md

 ## Features

-Using mkloubert's <a href="https://github.com/mkloubert/vscode-deploy-reloaded">vscode-deploy-reloaded</a>, imitates the behavior of Adobe Dreamweaver's file check-in/check-out system, including push/pull to server.
+Using mkloubert's <a href="https://github.com/mkloubert/vscode-deploy-reloaded">vscode-deploy-reloaded</a>, imitates the behavior of Adobe Dreamweaver's file check-in/check-out system, including push/pull to server, to allow teams using Dreamweaver to transition to vscode.

 Perform the operations "check in", "check out", "push", and "pull" on current file via commands and buttons in the action bar.